OffchainLabs/arbitrum-monitoring/packages/retryable-monitor/README.md

 When `--continuous` is enabled, the monitor:

 ✅ Watches for new retryable tickets every 3 minutes
-✅ Optionally writes ticket data to Notion (`--writeToNotio`n) ✅ Sends Slack alerts for risky tickets (`--enableAlerting`) ✅ Runs a Notion DB sweep every 1 hour to:
+✅ Optionally writes ticket data to Notion (--writeToNotion) ✅ Sends Slack alerts for tickets close to expiry (--enableAlerting) ✅ Runs a Notion DB sweep every 24 hours to:

 - Mark tickets as "Expired" if older than 7 days
-- Alert if tickets are under 24h from expiry and still "Untriaged" or "Investigating"
+- Alert if tickets are under 2 days from expiry and still "Untriaged" or "Investigating"

 ## Monitor Details

-Here’s an updated version of your **Monitor Details** section, reflecting the current functionality — including Notion sync, periodic expiration checks, and alert logic:

----

-## Monitor Details

-Retryable tickets are Arbitrum's mechanism for guaranteed `ParentChain → ChildChain` message delivery.
-When a message is sent from the parent chain to the child chain, it creates a **retryable ticket** that must be executed within 7 days.
+Retryable tickets are Arbitrum’s mechanism for guaranteed ParentChain → ChildChain message delivery.
+When a message is sent from the parent chain to the child chain, it creates a retryable ticket that must be executed within 7 days.
 This monitor tracks those tickets from creation through execution, ensuring that no messages are lost or expire unexecuted.

 The monitoring process spans both parent and child chains:

-- On the **parent chain**, it listens for `MessageDelivered` events that indicate a retryable ticket has been created.
+- On the parent chain, it listens for `MessageDelivered` events that indicate a retryable ticket has been created.
-- On the **child chain**, it checks the status of each ticket, including whether it was successfully redeemed (automatically or manually), still pending, or failed.
+- On the child chain, it checks the status of each ticket, including whether it was successfully redeemed (automatically or manually), still pending, or failed.

 If `--writeToNotion` is enabled, each detected ticket is written to a Notion database with metadata such as creation time, gas information, callvalue, token deposit amount, and expiration timestamp.

-If `--enableAlerting` is enabled, the monitor sends Slack alerts based on key risk factors:
-- Retryables nearing expiration (less than 24 hours remaining)
+If `--enableAlerting` is enabled, the monitor sends Slack alerts only for tickets that are close to expiration (less than 2 days remaining) and still marked as "Untriaged" or "Investigating" in Notion.
-- Tickets that failed to redeem automatically or manually
-- Tickets with unusually high gas usage or stuck execution

-Additionally, the monitor includes a background **Notion DB sweep** that runs every hour to:
+Additionally, the monitor includes a background Notion DB sweep that runs every 24 hours to:

-- Automatically mark retryable tickets as `"Expired"` if more than 7 days have passed without redemption
+- Automatically mark retryable tickets as "Expired" if more than 7 days have passed without redemption
-- Alert on tickets close to expiration that are still `"Untriaged"` or `"Investigating"`
+- Alert on tickets close to expiration that are still "Untriaged" or "Investigating"

-This dual-layer monitoring system ensures cross-chain messages are reliably delivered and that at-risk messages are surfaced for action before expiration.
+This dual-layer monitoring ensures cross-chain messages are reliably delivered and that at-risk messages are surfaced for action before expiration.

 ### Critical Events